liquibase/gradle-liquibase-plugin/README.md

 ----
 ### June 28, 2018
 We're pleased to announce the upcoming release of version 2.0.0 of the Liquibase Gradle plugin, with much thanks to Jasper de Vries (@litpho).
+This has breaking changes, so please read this.....
+We're
-We're still cleaning up some things in the release, but users who need the latest version of Liquibase can use the 2.0.0-SNAPSHOT release by including `maven { url "http://oss.sonatype.org/content/repositories/snapshots" }` as
+still cleaning up some things in the release, but users who need the latest version of Liquibase can use the 2.0.0-SNAPSHOT release by including `maven { url "http://oss.sonatype.org/content/repositories/snapshots" }` as